Edderic/unlikely/README.md

 ![Beta binomial model.
 ABC-SMC shows good performance](images/beta_binomial_example.png)

-Below is the code used to generate this image:
+Below is the code used to generate the data for the first row:

 ```python
 from pathlib import Path